alpha01/reconquista-timeline/timeline.md

 - 739-757 Asturias Alfonso I "El Catolico" is elected King of Asturias
 - ~740 Asturias Alfonso I fierce campaigns of desolation between the Asturian/Cantabrian mountains and Duero River create the "Desert of Duero"
 - 757-768 Asturias Fruela I "El Cruel" is elected King of Asturias
+- 759 Asturias The city of Oviedo is established by Fruela I
 - 768 Asturias Fruela I Is assassinated in his own royal court
 - 768-774 Asturias Aurelio is elected King of Asturias
 - 774-783 Asturias Silo is elected King of Asturias